 4. Antique Style

-Another way to combine the risers and treads into the same staircase is to use reclaimed wood that still has its natural patina and aged finish.
+Another way to combine the risers and treads into the same staircase is to use reclaimed barn wood that still has its natural patina and aged finish.
 In this case, the richness of the oak’s color is allowed to show through the patina, while the saw marks and other signs of wear add depth and interest to the whole area.

 5. Warm Finish

-One of the best features of oak is the way it can take on so many different finishes.
+One of the best features of white oak is the way it can take on so many different finishes.
 This oak staircase has been given a rich, honey-colored stain.
-It lets the grain of the oak show through, complementing the dark color of the risers, while also matching the oak flooring at the landing.
+It lets the grain of the oak show through, complementing the dark color of the risers, while also matching the oak wood flooring at the landing.
 This creates a more contemporary look for the stairs, while still making them appear warm and welcoming.

 6. Flooring Match

 When you’re using a reclaimed oak floor throughout the home, why not take it up the stairs as well?
 This unique wood flooring can’t be matched to any other material, so the best way to create a cohesive design is to use the same wood and finish on the custom stair treads.
 The risers are painted white to add a little contrast and to match the baseboards and millwork.